hadyrashwan/golang-for-node-devs/README.md

 ## Technologies Used

-- Frontend: React, Chakra UI,Vite
+- Frontend: React, Chakra UI, Vite
 - Backend: Turso, Go

 ## Environment Variables

 The following environment variables are required for the project to function properly:

-- `BACKEND_PORT`: The port number on which the backend server will run.
+- `BACKEND_PORT` The port number on which the backend server will run.
-- `DB_URL`: The URL of the database used by the project.
+- `DB_URL` The URL of the database used by the project.
-- `DB_TOKEN`: The token required to authenticate with the database.
+- `DB_TOKEN` The token required to authenticate with the database.
-- `GO_VERSION`: The version of Go used for building the backend.
+- `GO_VERSION` The version of Go used for building the backend.
-- `IS_LOCAL`: A boolean value indicating whether the project is running locally or not.
+- `IS_LOCAL` A boolean value indicating whether the project is running locally or not.

 Make sure to set these environment variables before running the project.